LinguaPhylo/linguaPhylo.github.io/developer.md

 Therefore, they can be installed and managed by BEAST 2 _Package Manager_.
 However, to be able to trigger SPI, the corresponding LPhy libraries have to be loaded into Java classpath.

-### Gradle project

-Gradle is not only a build system (c.f.
-ANT), but also contains dependency management, structuring project, and other advanced features.
-When you are developing a project including extensions from these 3 groups, we recommend you use Gradle.
-An [model example](/developer/three-ext-in-one) is available online.

-If you do not want migrate your existing BEAST 2 project to a Gradle project, the alternative solution is to create a Gradle project only containing LPhy and LPhyBEAST parts, and release your LPhyBEAST code as the 2nd BEAST 2 package separated from your previous BEAST 2 package.

 ## What should an extension developer know